 Addressing Your Feelings: How To Deal With Guilt

 All of us have experienced guilt at one point or another, and it often starts with our internal dialogue.
 Guilt can paralyze us or motivate us.
+Guilt can be used to make someone feel bad.
 When guilt is appropriate, it serves as a means to move us to reparations for the wrongs we have done to others.
 If guilt becomes excessive, it can lead to resentment and depression.

 Types Of Guilt